Oklahoma vs. Oregon Alamo Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - The Ducks covered the spread in their only game when underdogs by 4.5 points or more.

-- Oregon is 5-4 against the spread and 9-0 overall in games when it records more than 25.3 points.
+- When Oregon scores more than 25.3 points, it is 5-4 against the spread and 9-0 overall.

-- When Oregon churns out over 380.2 yards, the team is 5-5 against the spread and 9-1 overall.
+- Oregon is 5-5 against the spread and 9-1 overall when the team piles up more than 380.2 yards.

 - The Ducks have turned the ball over 13 times, 10 fewer times than the Sooners have forced turnovers (23).